Lab course: Science with electronics – Overview

 2) Electronics lab block course: The main part of the course is a one week course in the electronics lab.
 Here, you build your own little x-y laser scanner controlled by an Arduino in a team of two students.
 The components we get from disintegrating a DVD drive and characterizeing its main components (motors, laser diode, photodetector, tracking coils).
 Each morning, Stefan Manus, electrical engineer of the physics department with more than 20 years of practical experience in precision electronics for physics experiments will support you.
 He will explain to you some basic concepts and give practical advice how to handle a solderer and build up little electronic cirquits.
 Furthermore, a tutor (student) will give you practical advice.

-How to participate: Next slot will be 19.-23.
-March 2018.
+How to participate: Next course will be 08.-12.
+October 2018.
 You can already register to Bert Nickel by email.
 Please add a short motivation (few lines) what you expect or why you want to participate.

 The course counts as Schlüsselqualifikation (3 ECTS).